medialab-ufg/tainacan-demo-notifies/README.md

 # tainacan-demo-notifies

-plugin for create o notice on adm painel about remain time to restore the tainacan database.
+WP plugin for create notice on adm painel about remain time to restore the tainacan database.

 To customize the time interval whereupon database is reseted, set the constant DEMO_TAINACAN_TIME_INTERVAL, eg: